restqa/documentation/docs/data/storage.md

 }
 ```

-Finally we can reuse our from some step definition that required access to the file system such as :
+Finally we are able to reuse from some step definition that requires access to the file system such as:

 ```gherkin {2-2}
 Given I have the api gateway